Inverza app icon Inverza app icon

 Apps like Windy let you browse the raw output of every model and interpret it yourself - invaluable for meteorologists and pilots.
 Inverza takes the same models, blends them with all the non-NWP sources above, and translates the result into 16 photographically meaningful conditions with confidence tiers (Possible → Likely → Very Likely → Live).

 The app downloads NASA SRTM elevation data and uses ray marching to calculate which areas are blocked from sunlight by surrounding mountains.
-Scrub from now up to 30 hours ahead, with quick-jump to sunrise and sunset.
+Zoomed into a city, building shadows from OpenStreetMap outlines appear by default (a toggle can switch the layer off), so you can see which streets and squares catch light, hour by hour.
+Scrub from now up to 30 hours ahead, with quick jumps to sunrise, sunset, moonrise, and moonset.
 With a pin selected, two extra dotted direction lines (one for the sun, one for the moon when above the horizon) track the slider time live alongside the static sunrise/sunset lines, so you can see where light is coming from at any moment.

 Inverza is free to try for 14 days with full access to every feature.
 After the trial, it's $4.99/year (less than a cup of good coffee).
 Your subscription covers the built-in AI model, the Flickr API, and ongoing maintenance.
 All features included - no tiers, no paywalls.
 Cancel anytime.